-The Directors present the Group's 2022 remuneration report, outlining key aspects of our remuneration policy and framework, and remuneration awarded this year.
+The directors present the Group's 2023 remuneration report, outlining key aspects of our remuneration policy and framework, and remuneration awarded this year to the Key Management Personnel (KMP).
+KMP is defined as persons having authority and responsibility for planning, directing and controlling the activities of the entity, either directly or indirectly.
+The KMP comprises the following: